Denver44/Natours-MERN-App/README.md

   - Card No. : 4242 4242 4242 4242
   - Expiry date: 02 / 22
   - CVV: 222
+  - Select USA For Country and Enter any address random xyz address
   ```
 - Finished!

 ### Manage your booking

 - Check the tour you have booked in "Manage Booking" page in your user settings.
-You'll be automatically redirected to this
-  page after you have completed the booking.
+- You'll be automatically redirected to Manage Booking page after you have completed the booking.

 ### Update your profile